Terms of delivery

 • The course fee is determined based on the number of lessons and, in Open University, the number of credits.
 The duration of one lesson is 45 minutes.

-• The invoiced course or cancellation fee is always at least 10 €.
+• The invoiced course or cancellation fee is at least €10.

 • The course fees for basic education in the arts are determined in accordance with the pricing of basic education in the arts.
 The course fees for both general and extended syllabi are invoiced periodically.

-• The term of payment for online payment links sent by email is 14 days from the invoicing date.
+• You will be invoiced via online payment once the course has started.
+The term of payment for online payment is 14 days from the invoicing date.

 • If you have questions about invoicing, you can contact our customer service by sending an email to espoon.tyovaenopisto@omnia.fi or by calling tel.
 020 692 333 on Mon–Thu at 13–15.

-9. Paying with employee benefits
+8. Payment with employee benefits

 • Acceptable means of payment include the following sport and culture vouchers or mobile payment: Smartum, Edenred and ePassi.